 This does not contradict the assertion of psychologists that temperament is by and large innate, i.e., it is wired in our DNA.
 The psychoanalyst Carl Jung already postulated this idea long ago.
 Evidence for this is shown in the MRIs of the brain’s limbic system.
 The amygdala, the part that regulates emotions, is more reactive and excitable among introverts than among extroverts.
 Thus, we introverts can more easily get overwhelmed by additional external stimulation, and when we are, we seek quiet alone-time.
 It is our way of re-charging our energies, perhaps through a good book, or a TV film, or even just by taking a walk.

 Tired extroverts, on the other hand, re-charge their energies through active social activities: shopping in malls, going out for drinks, or simply by being and having fun with other people.

 Unfortunately for us, introverts only make about 35% of the world population.
 As such, most institutions are geared towards the needs of extroverts.
 When I was at university, we were rewarded for class participation.
 When my son was going to start school as a toddler, I was asked how he was at the playgroup setting.
 When he later applied for his first job, all the advertisements he saw put a high premium on recruits being team players.
 This was regardless of the nature of the job being advertised.
-Now, people call me a kill joy.
+Now-a-days, people in Manila call me a kill joy.

 Nonetheless, introverts have made huge contributions to the progress of humanity.
-Think Isaac Newton in science, Frederick Chopin in music, Mahatma Gandhi and Abraham Lincoln in politics, Warren Buffett in business, Steven Spielberg in entertainment, and Bill Gates in philanthropy.
+Think Isaac Newton in science, Frederick Chopin in music, Mahatma Gandhi in politics, Warren Buffett in business, Steven Spielberg in entertainment, and Bill Gates in philanthropy.
 The list can go on and on.